-Every year the Vilnius Jewish Community, Lithuanian representatives, and guests from other countries come together in Paneriai forest Memorial, to commemorate one hundred thousand victims of Nazi atrocities and crimes against humanity.
-Seventy thousand Jews, about two thousand Roma, Russians, Poles, and Lithuanians.
+Every year the Vilnius Jewish Community, Lithuanian government, and guests from other countries congregate together at the Paneriai Forest Memorial.
+The meeting is to remember the hundreds of thousands of victims of Nazi atrocities during WWII.
+Seventy thousand Jews, two thousand Roma, Russians, Poles and Lithuanians.

-I have been to this ceremony many times, sometimes with my clients, sometimes with the family.
-I was looking through the pictures on my computer and found a folder with Pictures from the ceremony of 2008, and thought that it would be interesting to share them with you ten years later.
+I’ve been to this ceremony many times over the years–sometimes with my clients, sometimes with my family.
+Looking through photo albums on my computer, I found a folder from the 2008 ceremony.
+I thought I’d share them with you, ten years on.

-On this picture, you can see the late president of Lithuanian Jewish Community — Shimon Alperavicius with his deputy Shimon Gurevicius.
-Every year many Lithuanian and foreign politicians participate in this ceremony.
+On this picture, you can see the late president of the Lithuanian Jewish Community — Shimon Alperavicius — with his deputy, Shimon Gurevicius.
+Every year, many Lithuanian and foreign politicians participate in this ceremony.

-High School children prepare a short silent theatre performance holding a barbed wire.
-It was both moving and touching, and I have been asking myself – “What do these youngsters know about Holocaust?
-Could they imagine what do Jewish families feel on this day?”.
+In the photo above, high school children prepare a short silent theatre performance holding a barbed wire.
+It was both moving and touching.
+I’ve been asking myself – “Do these youngsters understand about the Holocaust?
+Could they imagine what do Jewish families feel on this day?”

 They lived in Israel and told the story of what happened to them.

-Paneriai forest Memorial is a usual part of our tour in Vilnius, as well as our Jewish Heritage tour to the Baltic States.
-It is a very hard place to visit, but we believe in an informal education and its tribute to the humanity.
+Paneriai Forest Memorial is a usual part of our tour in Vilnius, as well as our Jewish Heritage tour to the Baltic States.
+It is a very difficult place to visit, but we fully support in this informal education and its tribute to the humanity.

 By Daniel Gurevich